-If freelancing sounds like it might be a good money-making online business idea from home, we’ve put together some great articles that can help you make the most of your time:
+If freelancing sounds like it might be a good online business idea for your lifestyle, we’ve put together some great articles that can help you make the most of your time:

 5. Teach an online course

-Although it requires effort upfront, if you manage to design a popular, high-value video tutorial series, you would make money on an ongoing basis as people continue to enrol in your course.
+Although it requires effort up front, if you manage to design a popular high-value video tutorial series, you can make money on an ongoing basis as people continue to enroll in your course.

 Next, you’ll want to grab a screencasting app, like ScreenFlow, to record your screen and voice while you walk your students through your tutorial.
-ScreenFlow also has a built-in video-editing suite, letting you shoot and cut your videos on the same platform.
+ScreenFlow also comes with a built-in video editing suite, so you can shoot and cut your videos all on the same platform.

 Why teach an online course?

-- With an online course, you can literally set it and forget it.
-Depending on the complexity you’re aiming for, take a few days or weeks to build an online course, and you could be reaping the benefits for weeks.
+- With an online course, you can set it and forget it.
+Take a few days or weeks, depending on the complexity you’re aiming for, to build an online course, and you could reap the benefits for months.

-- You already have the knowledge; you just need to share it.
-Focus on teaching something that you’re already an expert at, and the rest will come naturally, whether it’s building iOS apps, creating monthly budgets, or running Facebook ad campaigns.
+- You already have the knowledge, you just need to share it.
+Focus on teaching something you’re already an expert at and the rest will come naturally, whether it’s building iOS apps, creating monthly budgets, or running Facebook ad campaigns.